yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 ### (4) Streaming Output for Real-Time Interaction
 We will implement Server-Sent Events (SSE) to support real-time token streaming.
 This allows the client to receive model outputs incrementally, emulating real-time conversational output.
 This implementation will demonstrate asynchronous request handling and high concurrency performance in Rust.
 ### (5) Minimal Chat Frontend
-We will build a simple web-based interface (e.g., using HTML and JavaScript) too demonstrate the service’s usability.
+We will build a simple web-based interface (e.g., using HTML and JavaScript) to demonstrate the service’s usability.
 Through the interface, users can send prompts, view streaming responses in real time, and switch between loaded models.
 This frontend will serve as a functional demo.

 By the end of the project, we will have a complete local Rust LLM inference service that hosts multiple models, provides real-time streaming, and handles multiple users effectively.